Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • Am I brave enough?

-This is not a technical problem.
+This isn't a technical problem.

 This is self-image.

-In addition, there are typical internal drivers:
+Added to this are typical internal drivers:

 • Perfectionism: "If I choose wrong now, the whole quilt will be ruined."